mustafamohamed-web/virtual-pets/README.md

 Added a checkUp function which returns a string based on what the fitness and hunger levels of the pet is.
 Added another method to check is the pet is alive
 If the pet is not alive then it will throw an error informing us so.
+Added another method that allows the pets to have children.